Port Macquarie: Township of Port Macquarie

+Modern development and events

 In the 1970s, Grace Easterbrook, a retired secretary from Scotland, began a campaign against the high-rise developments which were multiplying up the coast.
-She led a group of citizen activists in lobbying against a large development on Windmill Hill and other efforts to conserve the coast.
+She led a group of citizen activists in lobbying against a large development on Windmill Hill and in other efforts to conserve the coast.
 In 1974, residents of Port Macquarie requested that the Builders Labourers Federation place a green ban against the construction of high rise buildings on beach head and water front.
 Easterbrook died in 1984, before the culmination of her conservation efforts, the beautiful coastal walks, were completed.

 Severe flooding occurred in March 2021 when the Hastings River flooded during a severe weather event affecting much of New South Wales.

 Heritage listings

 Port Macquarie has a number of heritage-listed sites, including: